Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

+= WIP 2.0.76 =
+- Improved the sorting by price option in the shop/products page.

 = 2.0.75 =
 - Sorting option added in the shop/products page via shortcode parameter.
 - Visitors can also sort the products in the shop page by latest, sort by title, sort by price.